configu/configu/packages/integrations/stores/etcd/README.md

-# @configu-integrations/etcd-config-store
+# @configu-integrations/etcd

-Integrates the Configu Orchestrator with [etcd](https://etcd.io/), a distributed key-value store for configuration management and service discovery.
+Integrates the Configu Orchestrator with [etcd](https://etcd.io/).

-- Name: etcd Config Store
+- Name: etcd
-- Category: Key-Value Store
+- Category: Key-value store

----

 ## Configuration

-Configu connects to the etcd cluster to manage configurations through API endpoints.
-You need to provide connection details, including the host, port, and optional authentication credentials if required.
+Configu needs to be authorized to access your etcd store.
+You may pass [options into the etcd client constructor](https://microsoft.github.io/etcd3/interfaces/ioptions.html) to configure how the client connects to etcd.

 ## Usage